Everything you need to know about Packages in Go

 }

-Installing 3rd party package
+Installing third-party package

 Go does not have a centralize official package registry, it asks you to provide hostname and path to the package.